-As in prior years, the fiscal year 2018 compensation decisions for our executive officers were made in three steps.
+The fiscal year 2021 compensation decisions for our NEOs were made in three steps.

-Steps When Design Program - The program for the year is approved (including targeted levels of annual and long-term pay, fixed and incentive compensation, and any base salary adjustment).
-Beginning of fiscal year Establish Range of Compensation Opportunities - Incentive compensation opportunities are set based on corporate performance or corporate and business unit performance.
-Minimum, target, and maximum performance levels and payouts are established for incentive awards.
-Beginning of fiscal year 3.
-Review Performance - Performance is reviewed and incentive pool amounts are approved which leads to decisions about annual cash incentive awards.
-Beginning of next fiscal year
+Steps When 1.
+Design Program - The program for the year is approved (including targeted levels of annual and long-term pay, fixed End of 2020 and beginning of 2021

+- 2.Establish Range of Compensation Opportunities Incentive compensation opportunities are set based on End of 2020 and beginning of 2021 corporate performance.
+Minimum, target, and maximum performance levels and payouts are established for incentive awards. - 3.
+Review Performance Performance is reviewed and incentive pool amounts are approved which leads to decisions Beginning of 2022 about annual cash incentive awards and performance-based long-term equity awards.